luk3thomas/librato-client/README.md

        *    value: 435 }
        */

-      .catch(librato.increment('submit.error'))
+      .catch(function() {

+        // Count if the user wasn't able to send a message librato.increment('submit.error')
-      /* If the request is unsuccessful our incrementer will send the following payload
+        /* If the request is unsuccessful our incrementer will send the
-       * to the server:
+         * following payload to the server:
          *  { type: 'increment',
          *    metric: 'ui.modal.message.submit.error',
          *    source: 'mac.chrome.46',
-       *    value: 1 }
+         *    value: 1 } */
-       */

-      .finally(function(){
+      })

+      // Measure the length of the message .finally(function(){
         librato.measure('length', message.length);
         /* Under any condition we'll send the message length to the server.